johngage/berkeley2050/content/intro.md

 This link below goes to Ray Yep's draft, which has no content yet in Sections 6 and 7.

 Use the [Table of Contents](../../03toc/toc) to navigate the chapters.
+Note the button at the top to open or close the sidebar that shows the chapters.

 I put this into a JupyterBook, so that it would be easier to incorporate data science analytics.